tomhendra/courses/README.md

 ## Introduction

 I have been learning software development full-time since August 2018, and prior to that alongside full-time employment since August 2017.
-I am focused on JavaScript, and am mainly using Udemy, Frontend Masters and egghead.io as training resources.
-This repo is for notes and supporting files from courses I have taken.
+This repo serves as an archive of notes and supporting files from courses I have taken.
 I map my progress & plan my journey with **[this Trello board](https://trello.com/b/R1CVyI4S)**.

 ## Index of courses